UAE lifts travel ban to 12 African countries for vaccinated citizens - state news agency | Business

 - United Arab Emirates

-The United Arab Emirates announced that it will lift a travel ban on its vaccinated citizens to travel to twelve African countries, state news agency WAM said on Friday.
+The United Arab Emirates announced that it will lift a travel ban to 12 African countries for citizens who are fully vaccinated, state news agency WAM said on Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)